This version takes that port and modernizes it with CSS Grid and Modern

 This file is important to the initial set-up of your project and contains all of

-to.
-Each prarameter listed should include a comment to help describe it’s function.
+access to.
+Each prarameter listed should include a comment to help describe it’s

-Unless otherwise state, true will turn a feature on, while false will turn
+function.
+Unless otherwise state, true will turn a feature on, while

 To see a live version of your site locally, use the following command: